How To Dehydrate Potatoes

 Why Dehydrate Potatoes

-By removing moisture from the potatoes, you create a shelf-stable product that can last for months.
-Dried potatoes are a fantastic pantry ingredient to have on hand, as they can be reconstituted and used for many different recipes, from soups and stews to casseroles and more.
+By removing moisture from the potatoes, we create a shelf-stable product that can last for months or years.
+Dried potatoes are a fantastic pantry ingredient to have on hand, as they can be reconstituted and used in many different recipes, from soups and stews to casseroles and more.

 Key Ingredients

-Potatoes: Always choose fresh, firm, unblemished potatoes for this project.
+Potatoes: Always choose fresh, firm, unblemished potatoes when dehydrating.
 Avoid potatoes that are sprouting, soft, squishy, or smelly.
 You do not need to peel the potatoes, but I always do as dehydrating can concentrate the earthiness of the skin and that can be a bit unappetizing.

-I personally prefer to use a waxy potato, like Yukon gold, when dehydrating vs a starchy potato, like a russet.
-I find Yukon golds hold their shape better after blanching and subsequent rehydrating than starchy potatoes which can tend to lose their shape and even disintegrate.
+I personally prefer to use a waxy potato, like Yukon Gold, when dehydrating vs a starchy potato, like russet potatoes.
+I find Yukon Golds hold their shape better after blanching and subsequent rehydrating than starchy potatoes which can tend to lose their shape and even disintegrate.

 How To Dehydrate Potatoes

-2. Meanwhile, working in batches, peel potatoes, and slice or dice as desired.
+- Step 2: Meanwhile, working in batches, peel potatoes, and slice or dice as desired.
 If slicing, aim for about 1/4 inch thick slices, and if dicing, try for around 1/2 inch cubes.
-Use a mandoline, food processor, or chopper to ensure consistency in sizing.
+Use a sharp knife, mandoline, food processor, or chopper to ensure consistency in sizing.

-2. Steam blanch each batch for 5-6 minutes.
+- Step 5: Cover pot with tightly fitting lid and steam blanch each batch for 5-6 minutes over high heat.
 Meanwhile, set up an ice bath.

-2. Dehydrate at 125f for 8-12 hours, or longer, depending on the thickness of the pieces in the dehydrator and potato type – waxy potatoes hold more moisture than starchy potatoes.
+- Step 8: Dehydrate at 125f for 8-12 hours, or longer, depending on the thickness of the pieces in the dehydrator, potato type – waxy potatoes hold more moisture than starchy potatoes, and the humidity where you are dehydrating.

-1. Cool the potatoes at room temperature for 30-45 minutes before transferring to a clean airtight container for storage.
+- Step 10: Cool dehydrated potatoes on dehydrator racks to room temperature for 30-45 minutes before transferring to storage containers.

-2. For the first 7 days of storage, observe and condition the potatoes.
+For the first 7 days of storage it’s important to observe and condition the potatoes.

 Once the dry potatoes are in their storage container, you simply shake them each day or so for a week and observe the container for signs of moisture.